Is your spending killing your happiness? How your personal core values are a key part of your financial plan.

 Your Relationship with Money

-Money, it’s one the most important relationships in your life.
-Now I know that sounds kinda shallow but go with me here.
+Money, it’s one of the most important relationships in your life.
+Now, I know that sounds kinda shallow but go with me here.

 We’re going to go through one of America’s most trusted financial expert’s framework for achieving financial success, David Bach.
 He calls it a Values Circle, and you can read in-depth about the process behind it in his books.

-Longtime financial expert and many times over bestselling author, David Bach goes in depth about the core values process in his book Smart Women Finish Rich
+Longtime financial expert and many times over bestselling author, David Bach goes in depth about the core values process in his book Smart Women Finish Rich.
+He gives lots of examples, of people going through the process of discovering their own values that are really helpful!
+The PCV is just a segment in his book, but it’s totally value packed!

 Personal core values, or your core beliefs, are a set of beliefs that help guide your behaviors and ultimately shape your life.
-They reflect who you want to be and how you (should) ideally live your life.
+They reflect who you want to be and how you (should) ideally live your life if you want to be true to yourself.
 They influence your decisions and your attitudes, which in turn help reinforce your beliefs and behaviors.

 Money and Your Personal Core Values